jju/tome/Monk.md

 | Armor Training             | None                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | Starting Equipment         | _Choose A or B:_ (A) [Spear](https://www.dndbeyond.com/equipment/14-spear), 5 [Daggers](https://www.dndbeyond.com/equipment/3-dagger), Artisan’s Tools or Musical Instrument chosen for the tool proficiency above, [Explorer’s Pack](https://www.dndbeyond.com/equipment/522-explorers-pack), and 11 GP; or (B) 50 GP                                                                                                                                                                                                                            |

-Monks use rigorous combat training and mental discipline to align themselves with the multiverse and focus their internal reservoirs of power.
-Different Monks conceptualize this power in various ways: as breath, energy, life force, essence, or self, for example.
-Whether channeled as a striking display of martial prowess or as a subtler manifestation of defense and speed, this power infuses all that a Monk does.

-Monks focus their internal power to create extraordinary, even supernatural, effects.
-They channel uncanny speed and strength into their attacks, with or without the use of weapons.
-In a Monk’s hands, even the most basic weapons can become sophisticated implements of combat mastery.

-Many Monks find that a structured life of ascetic withdrawal helps them cultivate the physical and mental focus they need to harness their power.
-Other Monks believe that immersing themselves in the vibrant confusion of life helps to fuel their determination and discipline.

-Monks generally view adventures as tests of their physical and mental development.
-They are driven by a desire to accomplish a greater mission than merely slaying monsters and plundering treasure; they strive to turn themselves into living weapons.

 ### Becoming a Monk...